 The atmospheric boundary layer is that region between the earth's surface and the overlying, free flowing (geostrophic) atmosphere.
 The fluxes of heat and momentum drive the growth and structure of this boundary layer.
-The depth of this layer, and the dispersion of pollutants within it, are influenced on a local scale by surface characteristics, such as the roughness of the underlying surface, the reflectivity of the surface (or albedo), and the amount of moisture available at the surface.
+The depth of this layer and the dispersion of pollutants within it are influenced on a local scale by surface characteristics, such as the roughness of the underlying surface, the reflectivity of the surface (or albedo), and the amount of moisture available at the surface.
 From these input parameters and observed atmospheric variables, AERMET calculates several boundary layer parameters that are important in the evolution of the boundary layer, which, in turn, influences the dispersion of pollutants.
-These parameters include the surface friction velocity u , which is a measure of the vertical transport of horizontal momentum; the sensible heat flux H, which is the vertical transport of heat to/from the surface; the Monin-Obukhov length L, a stability parameter relating u and H; the daytime mixed layer height z_i and the nocturnal surface layer height h; and w , the convective velocity scale that combines z_i and H. These parameters all depend on the characteristics of the underlying surface.
+These parameters include the surface friction velocity $u$ , which is a measure of the vertical transport of horizontal momentum; the sensible heat flux H, which is the vertical transport of heat to/from the surface; the Monin-Obukhov length L, a stability parameter relating $u$ and H; the daytime mixed layer height $z_i$ and the nocturnal surface layer height h; and $w$ , the convective velocity scale that combines $z_i$ and H. These parameters all depend on the characteristics of the underlying surface.

-Although very general default values exist in AERMET, the user should specify the albedo (r), which is the fraction of radiation reflected by the surface; the daytime Bowen ratio, B_0 , which is the ratio of the sensible heat flux H to the heat flux used in evaporation λE ; and the surface roughness length z_0 , which is the height above the ground at which horizontal wind velocity is typically zero.
-These measures depend on land-use type (e.g., urban area, deciduous/coniferous forest, cultivated land, calm waters) and vary with the seasons (See Table 4-2 through Table 4-6) and wind direction.
+AERMET requires that the user specify the noontime albedo (r), which is the fraction of radiation reflected by the surface; the daytime Bowen ratio, $B_0$ , which is the ratio of the sensible heat flux H to the heat flux used in evaporation, $\lambda E$ ; and the surface roughness length $z_0$ , which is the height above the ground at which horizontal wind velocity is typically zero.
+These measures depend on land-use type (e.g., urban area, deciduous/coniferous forest, cultivated land, calm waters) and vary with the seasons (See Table 4-2 through Table 4-6).
+Further, surface roughness length can be specified separately for 1 to 12 non-overlapping, contiguous wind direction sectors that cover the full 360° circular area around the meteorological tower.

-The user specifies these values on SITE_CHAR keyword statements for one, four or 12 (ANNUAL, SEASONAL, or MONTHLY) time periods per year, and 1 - 12 non-overlapping, contiguous wind direction sectors that cover the full 360°.
-The user is referred to Section 2.2.4, Section 3.1.3, and Section 4.7.8 for detailed discussions on these parameters.
+The user specifies these values on SITE_CHAR keyword statements for one, four or 12 (ANNUAL, SEASONAL, or MONTHLY) time periods per year.
+Refer to Section 2.2.4, Section 3.1.3, and Section 4.7.8 for detailed discussions on these parameters.
+Refer to the AERSURFACE User's Guide (2020) and the AERMOD Implementation Guide (2021) for more detailed information on determining the values for surface roughness length, albedo, and Bowen ratio that are input to AERMET.